nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 03 General-Purpose Utilities.markdown

 ##

-10. A machine can be identified by checking its hostname by executing the following command:
+10. A machine can be identified by checking its hostname by executing the command:

     `uname -n`